 The second is the Austrian postal service (German: Die Post, with the Po pronounced as in pot, so the word rhymes with flossed).
 You’ll find post offices all over the place, clearly identifiable by the bold yellow colour on signs and displays.

 Opening times vary, but are typically from 8am to 6pm, Monday to Friday.
 Larger post offices are open later and on Saturdays.
 If you’re very keen to get your mail away urgently, the post offices in the main railway stations and airport are open much longer.

-You can choose between two tariffs: priority and economy.
+With bigger envelopes, you can choose between two tariffs: priority and economy.
 Always use the priority tariff if you can.
 Priority gets the mail sent via air and not via horse and cart.
-The price difference is relatively small, but the difference in delivery times can be immense.
+The price difference is relatively small, but the difference in delivery times can be quite large.

 Tip: When you write the address on your postcard or envelope, you can normally get away with using English for the country name.
 But if you’d like to use German, here are some of the common translations…